jonitampan/logs/README.md

 # Logs
 Logs is absolutely important for IT Security.
-Some contribute to CDEF.ID community.
+This is some contribute to CDEF.ID community.